BIT-ENGD/PAIE-comment/README.md

 For study purpose only, it has my comments on its code in Chinese.

-Why Chinese?
-Because I'm Chinese, and for me it's convenient much more.
+Why in Chinese?
+Because I'm a Chinese, and for me it's convenient much more.

 ## Quick links